pal03377/master-thesis/thesis.typ

 To sum up, our findings on ThemisML's scalability offer insights but come with inherent limitations that future work should consider for a holistic understanding.

+// TODO: Do we need this at all?
+/*
 == Quality of Code Similarity Comparisons
 === Design
 // Note: Describe the design / methodology of the evaluation and why you did it like that.
 E.g. what kind of evaluation have you done (e.g. questionnaire, personal interviews, simulation, quantitative analysis of metrics, what kind of participants, what kind of questions, what was the procedure?)